karlsb/ChatApp/README.md

 ./run.sh
 ```

-# Detailed Description Of The Application
+# Description Of The Application

 ## API

 The API is build with Node.js and uses the tools express.js and socket.io

-express is used to run a web server while i use socket io to define socket communication methods.
+Express is used as a web server and socket.io to provide socket communication through the express server.
+all communication betweem client and server in the application is done through a socket connection.

-behind the API is a simple data storage written in javascript.
+Behind the API is a simple custom in memory data storage written in javascript.

-### Methods
+### Socket Events

 - login
 - create user